JoelBosch90/stats/README.md

 ## Client

-this service provides a web interface to view the data provided by the REST API.
+This service provides a web interface to view the data provided by the REST API.